wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 to use it for everything text related.
 I even messed up two blog posts on my website with the negative feedback to show for it.
 It turns out, LLMs produce flavorless and pretty mediocre content.
 They were trained to represent the average of what language has to offer.
-And that's, well, pretty average and flavourless.
+And that's, well, pretty average and flavorless.

 I tried using LLMs for coding too, as I am a developer.
 I wrote a full application using only AI.
 And it's used in production today.
 But it was quite hard to get there.
 The LLM